bitoutshop/CryptoDashboard/README.md

-Create 2 sheets "configSheet and dataSheet"
+Create 2 sheets "configSheet" and "dataSheet"

 Place your API Keys in sheet = configSheet,